 About the Canadian Centre for Agri-Food Research in Health and Medicine

 Dedicated to understanding the health-related benefits of nutraceuticals, functional foods and natural health products (health food), CCARM’s mandate is two-fold: to perform research on natural health products, and to provide the results and related information to the relevant scientific community and to the general public.
 The research on various natural products is delivered through both basic science experimentation and clinical trials.
-This approach provides mechanistic information to better understand how the product works and the relevancy of this information to the human population.
-CCARM is supported by Agriculture & Agri-Food Canada, St-Boniface Hospital and the University of Manitoba.
-CCARM scientists have affiliations with the Faculties of Medicine, Pharmacy, Human Ecology, Dentistry and Agricultural and Food Sciences at the University of Manitoba and the Institute of Cardiovascular Sciences and the Division of Neurodegenerative Disease at St-Boniface Hospital Research.
+This approach provides mechanistic information to better understand how the product works and the relevance of this information to the human population.
+CCARM is supported by Agriculture & Agri-Food Canada, St. Boniface Hospital and the University of Manitoba.
+CCARM scientists have affiliations with the Faculties of Medicine, Pharmacy, Human Ecology, Dentistry and Agricultural and Food Sciences at the University of Manitoba and the Institute of Cardiovascular Sciences and the Division of Neurodegenerative Disease at St. Boniface Hospital Research.

 - To investigate the health-related effects of functional foods and nutraceuticals